LivingLegacyMedia/vowbound/chapter_09.md

 "You *have* a sister," Mira said desperately.
 "I'm right here.
 I came to bring you home."

 "Home."
 Torin tilted his head, considering the word.
-"I don't remember what that means.
+"I don't know what that means.
 Should I?"

 Cassian approached carefully, coin already warming in his hand.
 He let his perception expand, trying to understand what he was seeing.
 The impressions came in abstract fragments—Torin's shimmer was there, but it was wrong.
 Incomplete.
 Like looking at a painting where someone had carefully removed all the warm colors, leaving only grays and blues.